delvelabs/hammertime/docs/engine.md

                        HTTPS website without disabling SSL verification.
 * proxy: The address of the [proxy](proxy.md) to use to send requests.
 * timeout: The connection timeout for the requests.
 Default is 0.2 seconds.
+* disable_cookies: If True, the aiohttp.ClientSession won't manage session cookies.
+False by default.
+* client_session: The aiohttp.ClientSession used by the engine if custom settings are required.
+If None, the engine will create one.
+Default is None.

 **coroutine hammertime.engine.AioHttpEngine.perform(entry, heuristics)**